Introduction

 Direct Call

-command, followed by the name of the script or program file that has to be executed.
+Mélodium can be called directly through command line, using the melodium command, followed by the name of the script or program file that has to be executed.

-entrypoint will be used, and possible following parameters will be given to the designated treatment.
+By default, the main entrypoint will be used, and possible following parameters will be given to the designated treatment.

 Calling a Mélodium program is as simple as: